Search for a new heavy scalar particle decaying into a Higgs boson and a new scalar singlet in final states with one or two light leptons and a pair of $\tau$-leptons with the ATLAS detector: Multivariate discriminant

 Boosted decision trees implemented in the Toolkit for Multivariate Analysis (TMVA)~\cite{TMVA} are used in each SR to improve the separation between signal and background.
 In the training process, all signal and background events are divided into independent training and test samples to avoid possible biases.
 To simplify the training procedure across the 18 mass hypotheses of $X$ and $S$ particles, a parameterised BDTG method~\cite{pTMVA} is used.
 This method trains a BDT using several $m_{X}$ samples with the same $m_S$ by including their generated $m_X$ mass as an input parameter while the $m_X$ values of background events are assigned randomly to match the signal population.
 The choice made for the parameterisation of the BDT is motivated by the fact that the signal kinematics are driven by the two-body decay $X\to SH$ for the given $m_S$.
 The training algorithm incorporates the $m_X$ parameter so the BDT is parameterised in $m_X$ for given $m_S$.
 This procedure is performed separately in three channels ($\wwlditau$, $\wwllditau$, and $\zzllditau$) with four $m_S$ masses (200, 300, 400, 500 \GeV), so 12 different BDTs are trained.

 Many potential variables were investigated in each SR separately.
-The discrimination of a given variable is quantified by the `separation' (which measures the degree of overlap between background and signal distributions) and `importance' (which ranks the power of the variable in the classification of the events) provided by the TMVA package.
+These variables are chosen as they are expected to provide good separation between the background and signal topologies.
+Figure~\ref{fig:plots_vv2taupostfit} shows the distributions of some highly discriminating variables described in Table~\ref{tab:bdt_inputs} in each SR. The discrimination of a given variable is quantified by the `separation' (which measures the degree of overlap between background and signal distributions) and `importance' (which ranks the power of the variable in the classification of the events) provided by the TMVA package.
 The BDT discriminant is trained for each SR starting from an extensive list of variables; then, the least important variables are removed sequentially, and the BDT is retrained until the area under the receiver operating characteristic (ROC) curve drops by more than 1\%.
 The final selected BDT input variables in each SR are summarised in Table~\ref{tab:bdt_inputs}.
+In the $\zzllditau$ channel, no explicit selection is applied for the second $Z$ decay.
+But, it is required to have a sum of large $\met$ from $Z\to\nu\nu$ and jets \pt from $Z\to qq$ decay in the BDT training to improve the background rejection without further dividing the data.

 The BDT modelling in the signal regions is also checked using the data in the SS VR and in the low BDT regions with BDT $<$ 0.1, where the signal contributions are negligible.
 The data is consistent with the background expectations in both validation regions.
 The final observable used to extract the signal contribution is the BDT distribution in each SR.